covcom/205CDE/03 Introduction to HTML5/README.md

     <html lang="en">
 ```

 This step is not really compulsory.
-But according to the [W3C recommendation](https://www.w3.org/International/questions/qa-html-language-declarations) you should always use a language attribute.
+But according to the [W3C recommendation](https://www.w3.org/International/questions/qa-html-language-declarations), you should always use a language attribute.

-Now, fill the title element with the text you want to appear in the top of the browser window (or as a label in browser tab).
+Now, fill the title element with the text you want to appear at the top of the browser window (or as a label in a browser tab).
 It is also a good practice to enter the `meta` element used for character encoding:

 ```html
 <head>